-Over these tutorials we learned a fair share about OpenGL's inner workings and how we can use them to create fancy graphics.
-However, aside from a few tech demos, we haven't really created a practical application with OpenGL.
-This is the introduction of a larger tutorial series about creating a relatively simple 2D game using OpenGL.
-The tutorial series will demonstrate how we can use OpenGL in a larger, more complicated, setting.
+Over these chapters we learned a fair share about OpenGL's inner workings and how we can use them to create fancy graphics.
+However, aside from a lot of tech demos, we haven't really created a practical application with OpenGL.
+This is the introduction of a larger series about creating a relatively simple 2D game using OpenGL.
+The next chapters will demonstrate how we can use OpenGL in a larger, more complicated, setting.
 Note that the series does not necessarily introduce new OpenGL concepts but more or less show how we can apply these concepts to a larger whole.

 Below we can see how Breakout originally looked on the Atari 2600: